-Class C low flow.
 Class C low flow exists when the water surface through the bridge is completely supercritical.
 The program can use either the energy equation or the momentum equation to compute the water surface through the bridge for this class of flow.